 #5 Take in the Views

 Make your way up Mariner’s Hill, conveniently located across the street from the Quay and next to the Guildhall.
 Use the stairs by the Guildhall to make the climb easier.
-Once you reach the top, find a comfy spot on one of the benches and take in the stunning views of the Quay and marshland.
+Once you reach the top, find a comfy spot on one of the benches and take in the views of the Quay and marshland.
 You’ll be treated to a sight of numerous boats and maybe even spot some birds soaring above.

 #6 Feed the Ducks